Special Education - Teacher of Students with Disabilities in Childhood Education, (1-6) M.S.Ed.

 Program Overview

 In this program, candidates learn to plan developmentally appropriate curriculum, instruction, adaptations, and intervention strategies based on knowledge of individual students with exceptional learning needs.
 They learn preventative and reductive strategies to address challenging behaviors.
-Candidates also learn competencies required to work on research, lines of inquiry, and analysis of research to expand their professional identity to include the role of “teacher as researcher.”
+Candidates also learn the competencies required to work on research, lines of inquiry, and analysis of research to expand their professional identity to include the role of “teacher as researcher.”
 Our graduates leave with an appreciation for the differences that all students bring with them to the classroom.
+This program is offered online with in-person fieldwork.

 Special Education—Teacher of Students With Disabilities in Childhood Education, (1–6) M.S.Ed.